google-parfait/tensorflow-federated/docs/gcp_setup.md

         1. [Create a Compute Engine instance](https://cloud.google.com/endpoints/docs/grpc/get-started-compute-engine-docker#create_vm).

-            NOTE: To have Docker pre-installed, selected a "Container-Optimized" boot disk when starting the VM.
+            Note: To have Docker pre-installed, selected a "Container-Optimized" boot disk when starting the VM.

         1.  `ssh` into the instance.